ginkgoch/blog/source/_posts/20191230-quick-started-demo.md

 ---
-title: Quick Started Demos for Ginkgoch Map SDK
+title: Quick Started Demos for Ginkgoch Map Library
 date: 2019-12-30
 tag: [ node.js, map tutorial, map, build map ]
 ---
-This page represents several simple demos for [pure map core library](https://github.com/ginkgoch/node-map).
-In this page, I don't refer any other web, desktop or mobile frameworks to build rich UX application; but use few lines of code to show the power of its GIS functions.
+This page represents several simple demos for core functions of [Ginkgoch Map Library](https://github.com/ginkgoch/node-map).
+In this page, I won't introduce any other web, desktop or mobile frameworks to build rich UX application; but only use few lines of code to show the feature of its mapping capabilities.
+Simple features are basis of building complex mapping software, isn't it?
 <!-- more -->

 - [Prerequisite](https://github.com/ginkgoch/map-quick-started-demos/blob/develop/core/README.md#prerequisite)